lydiaportrait/golem-unity/README.md

-A prototype for a data rich item based game in unity.
+A prototype for a data rich item based game in unity, using the entity-component design pattern

 a full item system, including handling serialisation, dynamic weighted random selections from loot tables, crafting items into different items, using serialized objects to allow designers to not touch code.